in association with

 Nelson Mandela at luncheon hosted by Kofi Anan: Special UN Session for Children, 2002.

-THE SPIRAL OF CONTAINMENT: RAPE'S AFTERMATH, (SPIRAL), by Mexican-Canadian photographer, cinematographer and foreign correspondent, Elisa Iannacone, is a multi-media experiential exhibition consists of 24 photographs, soundscapes and installations, and one hologram, each of which features a single rape survivor, in an elaborately constructed, magical-realist portrait.
+THE SPIRAL OF CONTAINMENT: RAPE'S AFTERMATH, (SPIRAL), by Mexican-Canadian photographer, cinematographer and foreign correspondent, Elisa Iannacone, was brought to South Africa by ACA/Just Art International, with select works exhibited at The Investec Cape Town Art Fair, Nirox Sculpture Park and, as the full 24-work exhibition with audio, for over a year at Constitution Hill Isolation Cells in Johannesburg.
+A multi-media experiential exhibition consists of 24 photographs, soundscapes and installations, and one hologram in the first installation in London, each of which features a single rape survivor, in magical-realist portrait.
 The works were created by the photographer in collaboration with each subject, reconstructing and reframing the original traumatic experience into one of empowerment, agency, and revitalised identity.

 ELISA IANNACONE